Choosing and installing a GoPro external mic is not as easy as one might think. Especially if it’s the first time you are trying to do it.

 And most of the time I wished the audio was better.

-GoPro cameras are getting increasingly popular today, and that’s because they bring a whole new flavor to video production; a style that was almost non-existent in the more popular models that were previously considered industry standards.
+GoPro cameras or GoPro alternatives are getting increasingly popular today, and that’s because they bring a whole new flavor to video production; a style that was almost non-existent in the more popular models that were previously considered industry standards.

 So, we’re not surprised that even though cameras are becoming less popular because of smartphones, GoPro is making remarkable strides in the market.